NJ Aggravated Sexual Assault Attorney

 Penalties for Aggravated Sexual Assault in New Jersey

-Enhanced Consequences If The Victim Is Under 13.
 The penalties for aggravated sexual assault are enhanced when the victim of an aggravated sexual assault is under thirteen (13) years old.
 The prison term is increased under the Lunsford Act to 25 years to life.
-The prosector is permitted, in the interest of the victim, to make a pre-indictment plea offer of fifteen (15) years.
+The prosecutor is permitted, in the interest of the victim, to make a pre-indictment plea offer of fifteen (15) years.

-Victim Participation in Resolution.
 The law requires that the victim be consulted in any resolution of the aggravated sexual assault charge.
 While prosecutors continue to enjoy discretion and the authority to negotiate a plea, they are instructed to speak to a victim before consummating a plea.
 The victim should also be afforded the right to speak at sentencing.

-Statute of Limitation.
 There is no statute of limitations for filing a complaint or indictment for aggravated sexual assault.

-Restraining Order.
 When someone accused of aggravated sexual assault is released from custody, a sexual assault restraining order is typically issued.
 This order bars any and all contact with the victim.

 Defenses to an Aggravated Sexual Assault Offense

 There are a host of potential defenses that can be raised in an aggravated sex assault case in New Jersey.
-The headings in this subsection outline some of the more populate defenses for someone charged with raping or molesting someone.
+The headings in this subsection outline some of the more populated defenses for someone charged with raping or molesting someone.

-The Incident Did Not Happen.
 Unfortunately, innocent people are regularly accused of criminal wrongdoing.
 Some even lose years of priceless freedom as their lives are ruined forever because they are wrongly convicted of crimes they did not commit.
 The criminal justice system is imperfect.
-There always exists the possibility that you may be accused of a crime that you did not commit.
+The possibility is that you may be accused of a crime you did not commit.
 It is not uncommon in sexual assault cases for victims to make false allegations because of a personal motive based on a past or current relationship with the accused.
-Although wrongfully accused, you may have an alibi placing you at a different location at the time the alleged crime occurred.
+Although wrongfully accused, you may have an alibi placing you at a different location when the alleged crime occurred.
 You also may have witnesses who can confirm your presence in a different place at the time in question.
-There may be other evidence available such as surveillance footage, GPS records, and other documentation that supports your alibi.
-You will still need to present and assert all this evidence in a court of law to establish that you are not guilty of the criminal offense with which you are charged.
-Any available DNA evidence can help establish with a high degree of certainty whether you were involved or even present at the scene of the alleged criminal offense.
-In a criminal case, the government has the burden of proving guilt beyond a reasonable doubt.
-Insufficient forensic evidence will make it difficult for the prosecution to prove your guilt beyond a reasonable doubt and may lead to a “not guilty” verdict.

-Consent Was Given.
-When there is consent, the purported “victim” isn’t someone who was raped because they voluntarily agreed to have sex.
-The sexual act was not done against the victim’s will so a fundamental element of aggravated assault cannot be established.
-It is also important to keep in mind that consent can exist without an actual verbal expression.
+The sexual act was not done against the victim’s will, so a fundamental element of aggravated assault cannot be established.
+It is also important to remember that consent can exist without verbal expression.
 Permission to engage in sexual intercourse is often indicated through physical actions rather than words.
-Permission is demonstrated when the evidence, in whatever form, is sufficient to demonstrate that a reasonable person would have believed that the alleged victim had affirmatively and freely given authorization to the sexual act.
+Permission is demonstrated when the evidence, in whatever form, is sufficient to demonstrate that a reasonable person would have believed that the alleged victim had affirmatively and freely given authorization for the sexual act.

 Proof that the act of sexual penetration occurred without the victim’s permission can be based on evidence of conduct or words based on the surrounding circumstances.
-These circumstances must demonstrate beyond a reasonable doubt that a reasonable person would not have believed that there was affirmative and freely given permission.
+These circumstances must demonstrate beyond a reasonable doubt that a reasonable person would not have believed there was affirmative and freely given permission.
 If there is evidence to suggest that the defendant reasonably believed that such permission had been given, the State must demonstrate beyond a reasonable doubt either that the defendant did not actually believe that permission had been freely given, or that such a belief was unreasonable under all the surrounding circumstances.

 Aggravated Sexual Assault Defense Lawyers in New Jersey